XPeng: Humanoid Robot (Iron)

 On 8 November 2024, XPeng unveiled its first humanoid robot, Iron at its 2024 AI Day event.
 This marks a major leap for the company into robotics, with expansive technologies beyond car manufacturing and staying competitive in the EV global market.
 With a height of 5'8 and weight of 154 pounds (70 kilograms), Iron has more than 60 joints with 200 degrees of freedom to maneuver and is currently in XPeng's production lines, helping in the assembly of the upcoming P7+ model.
 The robots have also been integrated into the company's internal operations, such as in factories and stores applications.
+In June 2026, Reuters reported that He Xiaopeng would personally lead XPeng's robotics division as the company accelerated plans for mass production of IRON humanoid robots by the end of 2026, with initial uses expected in XPeng retail stores and broader commercialization targeted from 2027.

 Turing AI chip

 XPeng first began recruiting a chip team in late 2020, with recruitment efforts accelerating in April 2021.
 The company initially contracted Marvell to handle backend design and SoC integration in 2020, but the deal was cancelled in 2022 as XPeng felt Marvell's lack of experience in the segment and average investment would lead to project delays.
 In 2022, XPeng contracted Socionext to handle SoC integration efforts.
 XPeng announced that the chip had a successful tape-out in August 2024.

 In June 2025, XPeng launched their first self-developed computer chip called Turing in the G7.
 It is aimed at powering high-end AI models for autonomous driving ADAS functions, but is also used to power in-cabin AI assistants in some models.
-Each chip has a 40-core processor, two NPUs, and 64 GB of LPDDR5x-8533 RAM on a 256-bit bus for 273 GB/s of bandwidth.
+Each chip has 40 Cortex-A78AE cores for its CPU, two NPUs, and 64 GB of LPDDR5x-8533 RAM on a 256-bit bus for 273 GB/s of bandwidth.
 It also has two ISPs, dedicated to AI perception and image synthesis respectively.
-This allows for a single chip to output 750 TOPS of sparse compute, and XPeng says that it can run AI models with up to 30 billion parameters, while the custom design allows for 20% higher utilization compared to using previous off-the-shelf solutions.
+This allows for a single chip to output 750 TOPS of sparse compute, and XPeng says that it can run AI models with up to 30 billion parameters, while the custom design allows for 20% higher effective utilization compared to using previous off-the-shelf solutions.

 XPeng is open to supplying Turing AI chips to other automakers, including an agreement to integrate the chips into some Chinese-market Volkswagen models launching in 2026.

 Production

+XPeng's 2025 annual report states that its Smart EVs and NEVs are mainly manufactured at its plants in Zhaoqing and Guangzhou, Guangdong province.
 Xpeng manufactures most of its cars in a wholly owned factory in Zhaoqing.
 As of 2025, other production plants are under construction in Wuhan and Guangzhou.
 Cars for the European market are manufactured in Graz, Austria, in partnership with Magna Steyr.